SmingHub/Sming/docs/source/information/develop/ci.rst

     For example, testing the ``Sming-jerryscript`` library requires this value to be set to ``jerryscript`` to match the Sming library name.
-    Build logs should then report a warning ``Multiple matches found for Component 'jerryscript'.
+    Build logs should then report a warning ``Multiple matches found for Component 'jerryscript'``.

 Set sming fork/branch
     By default builds use the main Sming ``develop`` branch.